 If her body is glittered, she might be a Sparkle Pony - here and here - or Sparkle Baby Pony.
 If it is translucent and dotted with hearts and stars, she might be a Glowing Magic/Glow N Show Pony.
-If her body is covered with patterns, she might be a Colorswirl or a Flower Fantasy Pony.
+If her body is covered with patterns, she might be the Birthday Pony, or a Colorswirl or Flower Fantasy Pony.

 It is important to recognise that ponies can pick up scents along the way.
 However, there are four scented sets of ponies - Sundae Best Ponies, Perfume Puff Ponies, Candy Cane Ponies and Sweetberry Ponies.

 15. Does your pony look like a sea-horse?

 She might be a Sea Pony.
 There are Adult Sea Ponies - here and here - and Baby Sea Ponies - here, here, here, here and here.
 There are also Mermaid Baby Ponies.